 Rainer Zitelmann—The historian

 Given his great interest in politics, it was natural for Zitelmann to study history and political science at the Technical University of Darmstadt from 1978 to 1983.
 He graduated “with high distinction.”
 Zitelmann then completed his doctorate under the internationally renowned historian Professor K.O.
 Freiherr von Aretin with the grade of “summa cum laude.”
-Zitelmann’s doctoral thesis, which was published in book form as Hitler.
-The Policies of Seduction, is still regarded today as the standard work on Hitler’s worldview and his social, economic and domestic political ideas.
+Zitelmann’s doctoral thesis, which was published in book form as Hitler's National Socialism, is still regarded today as the standard work on Hitler’s worldview and his social, economic and domestic political ideas.
 The book was reviewed and praised in the most important German and American trade journals.
 The Journal of Modern History wrote: “Zitelmann’s book constitutes a milestone in our understanding of Adolf Hitler.” (view PDF).

 Germany’s prestigious Vierteljahreshefte für Zeitgeschichte (Journal of Modern History) wrote: “Undoubtedly, Dr. Zitelmann deserves credit for substantially expanding upon, if not surpassing, the work of all other Hitler biographers.”